canonical/k8s-snap/docs/src/snap/howto/epa.md

   hugepages-2Mi      0 (0%)      0 (0%)
 ```

-So we have 1000 huge pages of 1Gi size each and we have a worker node labelled
+So this example has 1000 huge pages of 1Gi size each and we have a worker node
-properly.
-Then you can create a Pod that explicitly requests one 1G Huge Page
+labelled properly.
+Then you can create a Pod that explicitly requests one 1G
-in its resource limits:
+Huge Page in its resource limits:

 ```
 cat <<EOF | sudo k8s kubectl apply -f -